pliang279/lm-social-bias/README.md

 for existing publicly available language models, and it is OK if existing models simply fail at the task. (if existing models completely fail at the task though, you should consider whether the task could be modified to make its difficulty more graded)

-## Design considerations

-What technical or scientific considerations motivated the specific design choices you made when creating the task?

 ## Datasets